 Come up with a working title for your project, even if it’s going to be just one issue.
 It doesn’t have to be what you eventually use, but it should be something that reflects the main theme of your comic.
 Try to keep it simple if possible.
 Maybe the name of the group or main character?

 The one title you should not use is the name of the MMO itself.
-In other words, do not call your work “City of Heroes”.
+In other words, if your story is based in the "City of Heroes" MMO, do not call your work “City of Heroes”.

 However, you could use “City of Heroes” as part of your comic title, such as “Stories from the City of Heroes” or “City of Heroes: Other Stories”.